Guglielmo Libri Carucci dalla Sommaja: In France

-Between 1838 and 1841 Count Libri wrote and published a four volume "History of the Mathematical Sciences in Italy from the Renaissance of literature to the 17th Century".
+Between 1838 and 1841 Libri wrote and published a four-volume "History of the Mathematical Sciences in Italy from the Renaissance of literature to the 17th Century".
 His original research was partially based on some 1800 manuscripts and books by Galileo, Fermat, Descartes, Leibniz, and other luminaries which he claimed to have collected throughout his career; in fact, some of these, as it turned out, had been stolen in Florence from the Biblioteca Medicea Laurenziana.

-In 1841, Libri obtained an appointment as Chief Inspector of French Libraries through his friendship with influential French Chief of Police François Guizot.
-This job, involving in part the cataloguing of valuable books and precious manuscripts allowed Count Libri to indulge his collecting passion by stealing them.
+In 1841, Libri obtained an appointment as Chief Inspector of French Libraries through his friendship with the influential French Chief of Police François Guizot.
+This job, involving in part the cataloguing of valuable books and precious manuscripts allowed Libri to indulge his collecting passion by stealing them.
 Although suspected, he was not investigated or charged.
 Abusing his privileges and pretending poor health (coughing, dressed in a big cape in all weathers), he managed to spend time alone in the archives of libraries across the country.
 There he 'borrowed' items which were never returned.

 In 1842, he stole the Ashburnham Pentateuch at the Library of Tours.
 Thanks to the blind confidence of the canon Hyacinthe Olivier-Vitalis, he seized at the Inguimbertine library of Carpentras numerous documents such as the " Works of Théocrite and Hésiode " (Venice, Alde, 1495) or 72 of 75 letters of Descartes to Father Mersenne (between 1837 and 1847).
 He did not, occasionally, hesitate to mutilate certain manuscripts: five volumes of the Peiresc fund and at least two thousand leaves so disappeared.
 In 1848, as France was involved in a liberal revolution and the government fell, a warrant was issued for Libri's arrest.

 In England

-However he received a tip-off and fled to London, shipping 18 large trunks of books and manuscripts, about 30,000 items, before doing so.
+However, he received a tip-off and fled to London, shipping 18 large trunks of books and manuscripts, about 30,000 items, before doing so.
 In London, he was assisted by Antonio Panizzi, the Director of the British Museum Library, and was able to convince many that his problems in France had arisen because he was an Italian, not because the allegations against him had any substance.

-On 22 June 1850 he was, however, found guilty of theft by a French Court and sentenced in absentia to 10 years' imprisonment.
+On 22 June 1850, he was, however, found guilty of theft by a French Court and sentenced in absentia to 10 years' imprisonment.
 His friend, the archaeologist and writer Prosper Mérimée (1803–1870), argued in his favour and was prosecuted for this.
 Mérimée, the author among other stories and plays of "Carmen", had been convinced of Libri's innocence when the Count had told him that the missing French books and manuscripts must have been forgeries since the ones he had were the originals.

 Although Libri had arrived in England with nothing but his books and manuscripts, he led a good life and acted the part of society lion.
 His money came from selling his books.
 Two large sales held in 1861 reputedly netted him over a million francs; this at a time when the average daily wage for a workman was about four francs.